 2. Companies Who Can Execute Work From Home Protocols Will Thrive Best

-COVID-19 has let to inevitable transformations in work mindsets and procedures.
+COVID-19 has led to inevitable transformations in work mindsets and procedures.

-Workplace flexibility and digital transformation remain at the peak of priorities even today as countries exit a lockdown into an reopening economy.
-In order to thrive in this new normal of working, companies need to hone organisation resilience, new growth-marketing strategies and repurpose the values of the business.
+Workplace flexibility and digital transformation remain at the peak of priorities even today as countries exit a lockdown into a reopening economy.
+In order to thrive in this new normal of working, companies need to hone organisation resilience, new growth-marketing strategies, and repurpose the values of the business.